elevonix-labs/finest-data-subnet/docs/datatrove.md

 --data_url: Destination prefix in the S3 bucket where the WARC files are located.
 --total_tasks (optional): Total number of tasks to run.
 Default is 4.
 --cpus_per_task (optional): Number of CPUs per task.
 Default is 32.
+--limit (optional): Number of limit in WarcReader.
+Default is None.

 **NOTE: You can monitoring status using command `squeue` and `sacct`**